frontendpatterns/frontendpatterns.dev/src/content/patterns/link-preloading.md

 ## Solution

-Apply the Link Preloading pattern by detecting hover or focus on links to preload destinations before clicks, and reinforce it with concise examples or tests.
+Detect hover or focus on links to preload destinations before clicks.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.